jchan172/scratch-cms/MacSetup.md

 ==================

 ###Git Settings
+Github is where you will store your project, so you won't lose all the hard work you've gone through.
 To push to Github without entering username and password every time, make sure to configure the remote this way:

-	git remote set-url origin git@github.com:jchan172/scratch-cms.git
+	git remote set-url origin <insert your github project URL, something like git@github.com:jchan172/scratch-cms.git>

 You have to upload your SSH key to Github.
-If you don't have an SSH key, run this line:
+If you don't have an SSH key, run the line below.
+You should probably check out the link down in the "Reference" section about generating SSH keys.
+That might be a better guide.

 	ssh-keygen-t rsa -C "your_email@example.com"